Workplace Accident Lawyer Palm Beach

 What Makes You a Contractor or Employee?

 A contractor and an employee are very different in terms of how the IRS and other legal companies identify them.
+Worker’s compensation laws look at these types of legal categories too.

+Many times, an employer will pay a worker as a 1099 independent contractor.
+That does not make the worker an independent contractor under the law.
 An employee has legal rights regarding job protection, works a set number of hours a week, is paid a regular wage, receives benefits, has taxes withheld by their employer, and their employer wholly dictates their work schedule.
 Full-time employees receive even more protections, such as severance, workers’ comp, anti-discrimination protections, and they have more job security.

 Should a contractor be injured on a worksite, though, reach out to a Palm Beach workplace accident lawyer from Franks, Koenig & Neuwelt to discuss whether a civil lawsuit or workers’ comp claim would better benefit you.
 For every injury, there’s a way to get compensation; you need the right lawyer at your side to help you do it.